espinosajuanma/espinosajuanma/README.md

   - 💻 Using tools like `Adobe Premiere Pro` and `Adobe After Effects`
   - 🏃 Yes, I can do 2D animations
   - 🧨 And Visual Effects too!
 - 🚴 I like to ride my bike
+- 🪐 Sci-fi and nerdy stuff is what I love

 My journey as developer started with an old computer and a friend showing me how he made a for loop from 1 to 10 with C. That seemed like magic for me! ✨👈

-My goals with coding is to solve problems and to have fun!
+Coding for me is to solve problems having fun.

 ## Learning